Qloapps/qloapps-docs/docs/webservice/qloapps-webservice-lib.md

 By error handling, it is easy to detect issues and you will be able to correct them easily.
 Webservice library Error handling is done by using PHP exceptions.

-You have to use **try.. catch** block for handing the exception thrown by the webservice library.
+You have to use **try-catch** block for handing the exception thrown by the webservice library.

 **PrestaShopWebserviceException** is used in the QloApps webservice library so that you can catch this exception only to deal with errors of webservice.

-Belw is an example you to handle exception with try and catch blocks :
+Below is an example you to handle exception with try and catch blocks :

 ```php
 try {